Aarception/Mo-information-security-portfolio/README.md

 # 📁 Information Security Architecture & Trust Infrastructure Research

 Sustainablility is the heart, Security is the mind.
-A mind is a terrible thing to waste.
-Especially if it is alive.
+A heart is preserved, the mind should be preserved.
+Grazie.

      I. Detect a possible design anomaly.